Scam Alert: Don't Fall for Fake Discounted Cable Service Offer

-If you receive a phone call from someone who claims to be with your cable provider about drastically lowering your monthly bill, beware—chances are it's a scam.
+If you receive a phone call from someone who claims to be with your cable provider about drastically lowering your monthly bill, chances are it's a scam.
 Scammers are targeting unsuspecting consumers by impersonating cable companies and taking advantage of subscribers' eagerness to save money.

 You get a call from someone claiming to be a representative of your cable provider's 'loyal rewards' program.
-The caller offers you a significant discount on your monthly cable service, claiming that for a small fee per month you can get all the premium cable channels, along with phone and broadband internet service.
+The caller offers you a significant discount on your monthly cable service, claiming that for a small fee per month you can get all the premium cable channels along with phone and broadband Internet service.
 This package would typically run subscribers well over $100/month.

-According to the BBB, Comcast is currently the most commonly impersonated cable provider when it comes to this scam, but that is sure to expand to others as the scam grows.
+Comcast is currently the most commonly impersonated cable provider when it comes to this scam, but that is sure to expand to others as the scam grows.

-- Prepaid debit cards are a red flag
+Prepaid debit cards are a red flag

-- Don't cave to pressure to pay immediately
+Don't cave to pressure to pay immediately

 If you feel pressured to provide immediate payment or personal information, hang up the phone and call the customer service number on your cable/utility bill.
 This will ensure that you are speaking to a real representative.